davidjamesw/metro-confletro/README.md

 # metro-confletro

-Convert JSON exported from metro-retro into markdown for confluence
+Convert JSON exported from metro-retro into confluence wiki markup